RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/3_managing_networks.md

 {{% alert success %}}
 You should see a green success box in the upper right corner of the screen that says **Success: Created network "private-a".** Your network topology should now show 2 networks, public and private-a

+Note that the success and error messages in Horizon only show briefly and then they disappear.

 If this is not the case, let the instructor know now
 {{% /alert %}}